 Run, walk, swim, cycle, row, scoot or pogo-stick your way to 75 miles.
 You can take on our #My75Miles anniversary challenge any way you wish.
-What's more, you can take part by yourself or as part of a team and, as long as the distance is completed before 31 December, 2018, you can take however long you want to complete it.
-All we ask is that you raise a minimum of £75 to support heroes of the fire community along the way.
+What's more, you can take part by yourself or as part of a team and, as long as you register before 31 December, 2018, you can take however long you want to complete it.
+All we ask is that each individual raises a minimum of £75 to support heroes of the fire community along the way.

 Every mile you manage and every pound you raise throughout our anniversary year will help us to support members of the fire services community recovering from illness, injury or psychological trauma.

 So, whether you fancy running the 75 miles in one go, or joining a group of friends to swim it over the course of six months, the options are endless and entirely up to you.

 They’re your 75 miles, go out there and smash them.